little-big-co/FluentCRM-DateTrigger/README.md

 ## Buy me a coffee

-If you like this solution and want to thank me, you can buy me a coffee at ko-fi.com/andredaus I appreciate your support!
+If this solution helped you and you want to thank me, you can buy me a coffee at [ko-fi.com/andredaus](https://ko-fi.com/andredaus)

+I appreciate your support!